STAINTON

 the summits.

-indistinct in places.
-Much of the walk was now over wet ground
+indistinct in places, and much of the walk was now over wet ground,

 exacerbated by the recent heavy rains.
 As we walked on, the